With Christmas approaching, shops are publicizing their best deals — but it’s easy to let it go to your head. Cybercriminals rely on this.

 [Page creators] may also sell the page and information that was collected from the “likes” with a more direct threat of gaining access in an attempt to gather credit card numbers that may be stored for certain Facebook apps, passwords or other personal information.
 New pages created from gathered data may be used to spread malicious software to compromise data or spread malware.

 Don’t underestimate what information a scammer can obtain just through Facebook alone — and that data, even Personally Identifiable Information (PII) like your email address and date of birth, can easily be sold on the Dark Web.

 4. Delivery Problems

 Sometimes, it can be tricky to keep track of all you order, especially when you’ve bought vast quantities of gifts from numerous different retailers; even buying from Amazon might actually be through third party sellers.
-In a new scam, cybercriminals are betting on this.
+In a scam that’s become more widespread, cybercriminals are betting on this.

 — spotting world (@spotting_world) November 21, 2016